 Related: 10 Maintenance Jobs Landlords can do Themselves

 Most houses have something about them that makes them stand out.
 Highlighting those unique features – whether that’s the old hardwood flooring that’s been hidden under carpets for years, or exposing some brick around the fireplace.
 These simple things in a remodel can add tremendous appeal and value to a property for very little investment.

-Instead think about doing a smaller to mid-range remodel.
+Instead, think about doing a smaller to mid-range remodel.

 Begin with a fresh lick of paint, not just on the walls though.
 You can refresh old, tired cabinets with a splash of paint too.
-Add in a splash of colour here and there with some new tiles as well, behind the cooker for example.
+Add in a splash of color here and there with some new tiles as well, behind the cooker for example.

 Replace old appliances with some glistening stainless steel.
 And match the cold steel look with little things like light switches or cabinet handles to give the room a more tied together feel.

 Think about your surfaces, but don’t get carried away with granite – which, while desirable, is unutterably expensive, and you won’t recoup the costs on it.